 GUILFORD COLLEGE EARNS BID TO NCAA DIVISION III GOLF CHAMPIONSHIPS

-GUILFORD’S BID: By virtue of its victory in the Old Dominion Athletic Conference (ODAC) Tournament April 21, Guilford College’s men’s golf team earned an automatic bid to the 2015 NCAA Division III Championships.
-The full 41-team field was announced May 4 and contains 30 automatic qualifiers and 11 at-large selections.
+GUILFORD’S BID: By virtue of its victory in the Old Dominion Athletic Conference (ODAC) Tournament April 29, Guilford College’s men’s golf team earned an automatic bid to the 2014 NCAA Division III Championships.
+The full 41-team field was announced May 5 and contains 30 automatic qualifiers and 11 at-large selections.
 Five competitors will play as individuals, rounding out the 210-man field.
-The national championships return to the Grandover Resort and Conference Center in Greensboro, North Carolina, for the second straight season and for the third time in five years.
+The national championships will be held May 13-16, at the Grandover Resort and Conference Center in Greensboro, N.C.
 Guilford and the Greensboro Sports Commission serve as the tournament hosts.

 The team and individual champions will be determined after 72 holes of play or the conclusion of the last fully completed round.
 After 36 holes, the field will be cut to the top-15 teams and top-five individuals not on one of those teams.